 - A fine; and,

 - Points on the motorist’s DMV driving record.

 A driver that does not follow California car seat laws will receive a ticket for doing so and must pay a fine associated with the ticket.

 The fine for not using a child restraint system is:

 - $100 for the first violation; and,

 - $250 for every violation thereafter.4

 Please note that these amounts are base fines.
-The actual fines are substantially higher since they will include fees and penalty assessments.
+The actual fines for violating California booster seat laws are substantially higher since they will include fees and penalty assessments.

 2.2.
 Points on the motorist’s driving record

 Motorists that violate Vehicle Code 27360 receive one point on their DMV driving record.5 Points placed on a person’s driving record get reported to that person’s insurance carrier.
 The result is typically an increase in that person’s insurance rates for years.